Universal Plug and Play: Overview

 Each UPnP product can have device-specific services layered on top of the basic architecture.
 In addition to combining services defined by the UPnP Forum in various ways, vendors can define their own device and service types.
 They can extend standard devices and services with vendor-defined actions, state variables, data structure elements, and variable values.

 Protocol

 UPnP uses common Internet technologies.
-It assumes the network must run Internet Protocol (IP) and then uses HTTP, SOAP and XML on top of IP, to provide device/service description, actions, data transfer and eventing.
+It assumes the network must run Internet Protocol (IP) and then uses HTTP, SOAP and XML on top of IP, to provide device/service description, actions, data transfer and "eventing" (event notification).
 Device search requests and advertisements are supported by running HTTP on top of UDP using multicast (known as HTTPMU).
 Responses to search requests are also sent over UDP, but are instead sent using unicast (known as HTTPU).
 UPnP uses UDP due to its lower overhead, as it does not require confirmation of received data and retransmission of corrupt packets.
 HTTPU and HTTPMU specifications were initially submitted as an Internet Draft, but it expired in 2001; These specifications have since been integrated into the actual UPnP specifications.

 UPnP uses UDP port 1900, and all used TCP ports are derived from the SSDP alive and response messages.